baaron4/GW2-Elite-Insights-Parser/CONTRIBUTING.md

 - an icon for the fight
 - an icon for the target(s) you wish to track

 and that's it.
 Only "simple" support will be explained.
 Adding combat replay requires the creation of custom assets and proper coordinates positioning.
-Advanced usage also requires good server_events/combat_events understanding.
+Advanced usage, like phases, also requires good server_events/combat_events understanding.

 Now create a file name "MyFightName".cs in LuckParser>Models>FightLogic that inherits from:
 - RaidLogic if a raid fight